tbenade/wercker-devcenter/source/articles/boxes/index.md

 Deploying your boxes to the wercker directory allows not only **you** to use another programming language or service, but **others** as well.

+When you deploy your box, be aware that it may take a while as wercker is basically provisioning a VM.

 We've created separate guides that explain both script-based and chef-based provisioning of your own boxes:

 * [Creating your own wercker boxes with Bash](/articles/boxes/bash.html)